gaiusyu/Brain/README.md

 ## Brain: Log Parsing with Bidirectional Parallel Tree
 IEEE Transaction on Severice Computing

 ### Notice: If you encounter any issues when using Brain or need technical support, please don't hesitate to contact me.
-Brain is capable of being efficient and effective on large datasets, and the streamlined version of Brain can be even faster and more efficient.
+Brain is capable of being efficient and effective on large datasets, and the simplized version of Brain can be even more efficient.
 I'll update the code when I have the time, and my responses to the issues you report will be more timely.

 ### LOGPAI
 -[Code of Brain in LOGPAI](https://github.com/logpai/logparser/tree/main/logparser/Brain)